-Imtrace vs. TamiFlex.
-As discussed in Section 3.1, our native profiler, 929 Imtrace, uses JVMTI to instrument method bodies in any classes 930 931 loaded in a JVM.
+Jmtrace vs. TamiFlex.
+As discussed in Section 3.1, our native profiler, Jmtrace, uses JVMTI to instrument method bodies in any classes loaded in a JVM.
 Therefore, it can capture all dynamically invoked methods.
-By contrast, TamiFlex [9] only instruments a predefined 932 set of reflection APIs and thus is considered more light-weight.
-The 933 two TamiF. columns in Table 3 show the size reduction and test 934 failures caused by the TamiFlex variant of JSHRINK.
-TamiFlex only 935 identifies a subset of dynamic method calls captured by Jmtrace 936 937 and thus should trim more unreachable methods.
-However, the size 938 reduction improvement achieved by TamiFlex is trivial, only 0.06% on average.
-On the other hand, JSHRINK with TamiFlex breaks 52 939 more test cases in comparison to JSHRINK with Jmtrace.
-940
+By contrast, TamiFlex [11] only instruments a predefined set of reflection APIs and thus is considered more light-weight.
+The two TamiF. columns in Table 3 show the size reduction and test failures caused by the TamiFlex variant of JSHRINK.
+TamiFlex only identifies a subset of dynamic method calls captured by Jmtrace and thus should trim more unreachable methods.
+However, the size reduction improvement achieved by TamiFlex is trivial, only 0.06% on average.
+On the other hand, JSHRINK with TamiFlex breaks 52 more test cases in comparison to JSHRINK with Jmtrace.

-941 An in-depth inspection.
-To investigate which extension aid in im-942 proving behavior preservation, we choose one project, java-apns 943 for a thorough investigation into each failure.
-This is because there 944 are a total of 3174 and 3408 test failures for JRed and Jax respec-945 tively; thus, it would be prohibitively time consuming to examine 946 all test failures individually for all projects.
-Java-apns produces 107 947 test failures after Jax but was error-free when processed by JSHRINK.
-948 We manually examine and determine what extension was responsi-949 ble for rectifying the failure.
-Incorporation of Jmtrace reduced test 950 failures by 59%.
-The rest of the enhancements such as type depen-951 dency analysis all contribute to improving a test pass rate, but none 952 was the dominant contributor.
-This result indicates that handling 953 dynamic language features is absolutely necessary, while each of the 954 remaining enhancements contributes to behavior preservation.
-955
+An in-depth inspection.
+To investigate which extension aid in improving behavior preservation, we choose one project, java-apns for a thorough investigation into each failure.
+This is because there are a total of 3174 and 3408 test failures for JRed and Jax respectively; thus, it would be prohibitively time consuming to examine all test failures individually for all projects.
+Java-apns produces 107 test failures after Jax but was error-free when processed by JSHRINK.
+We manually examine and determine what extension was responsible for rectifying the failure.
+Incorporation of Jmtrace reduced test failures by 59%.
+The rest of the enhancements such as type dependency analysis all contribute to improving a test pass rate, but none was the dominant contributor.
+This result indicates that handling dynamic language features is absolutely necessary, while each of the remaining enhancements contributes to behavior preservation.